Benefits of Black Tea, Who Knew?

 Diabetes – Lower the risk of Type 2 diabetes by drinking tea.
 The catechins and theaflavins help cellular function and help you become insulin sensitive.

-Immunity – Antioxidant-rich tea help restore normal cell and body functions.
+Immunity – Antioxidant-rich tea helps restore normal cell and body functions.

 Bone health – Phytochemicals found in tea can help lower the onset of arthritis.